 The other mall and definitely the more popular of the two is Guanghua Digital Plaza.
 It’s located on Civic Boulevard just a short two-minute walk from the older plaza.
 This new building comprises six floors of repair stores and suppliers.
 If Guanghua Electronics Plaza is a techie’s dream, then Digital Plaza is absolute paradise.

-There are so many stores (each competing with the others on price) that you simply can’t fail to find a bargain price for whatever it is you’re looking for on any given day.
+There are so many stores (each competing with the others on price) that you simply can’t fail to find a bargain for whatever it is you’re looking for on any given day.
 In fact, there’s so much to see and do that it’s a little overwhelming.
-A good tip is to start on the top floor and work your way down through the floors.
+A good tip is to start on the top floor and work your way down.
 Oddly enough, often the best deals are in the shops that are farthest from the front door.
 And of course, make sure you shop around for better deals.
 While two laptops of similar specs may cost the same in two different stores, one shop owner may be willing to offer a memory upgrade or throw a few peripherals into the deal.

 The two plazas are great options for computer shopping, but even if all those stores aren’t enough, there are dozens of places dotted around the neighborhood.
-The section of Bade Road that lies in between the two plazas is also home to quite a few electronics and phone stores, so you can also pick up some other gadgets while you’re in the area.
+The section of Bade Road that lies in between the two plazas is also home to quite a few electronics and phone stores, so you can pick up some other gadgets while you’re in the area.

 The neighborhood is easily accessed by MRT with Zhongxiao Xinsheng MRT station a five-minute walk from both plazas.
-It’s also a pretty good place to find something to eat with the many restaurants of Huashan Creative Cultural Park also just a short walk away.
+It’s also a pretty good place to find something to eat with the many restaurants of Huashan Creative Cultural Park just a short walk away.

 So whether you’re a resident in Taipei or just there for a weekend, remember for all things computer related, there’s only one place to go; Guanghua.